A Girl Walks Home Alone at Night-2014

 Initially, Thomas is turned off by Vanda as she is dressed slutty and is on the middle-aged side and, in his mind, wrong for the part.
 When she finally does convince him to let her read for the part, she becomes Wanda and a strong, bizarre, sadomasochistic, attraction develops between the pair as they run lines together.

 Containing a cast of only two characters, I found the story to be limiting and became tedious as the story developed.
 It was tough to distinguish when Thomas and Vanda were in character and when they were expressing their true selves and I did not find either particularly likable.
-This may have been intentional, but confusing and dull nonetheless.

 The sexual-fetish subject matter is prevalent, but not in a tasteless way.
-The initial roles reverse as Vanda goes from whimpering, pleading actress needing some work to a dominatrix, who obtains control over Thomas, who in essence becomes her slave.
+The initial roles reverse as Vanda goes from a whimpering, pleading actress needing some work to a dominatrix, who obtains control over Thomas, who in essence becomes her slave.

-Thomas begins as a powerful director with ego and ends up catering to Vanda’s every whim.
+Thomas begins as a powerful director with an ego and ends up catering to Vanda’s every whim.
 They develop a deep emotional connection that they simultaneously realize.

 The main issue was not feeling much connection towards either character.
 I detected no chemistry between them.
 The dominant soon becomes submissive, but who cares when you are invested in neither character?